davidrm-bio/DOTools_py/docs/notebooks/index.md

 ## Quality Control
-In these tutorial we show the complete workflow to perform quality control and downstream analysis using a public dataset from 10X.
+In these tutorials we show the complete workflow to perform quality control and downstream analysis using a public dataset from 10X.

 ```{toctree}